-Net cash used in investing activities for 2012 was primarily due to our acquisition of CVR for approximately \$1.3 billion, net of cash acquired.
-Additionally, capital expenditures were \$890 million, of which \$387 million was related to our Automotive segment and \$256 million was related to our Railcar segment.
-Capital expenditures for our Railcar segment during 2012 included \$236 million for manufacturing railcars for lease to others, which are included in property, plant and equipment, net on our consolidated balance sheets.
-During 2012, the Holding Company purchased investments of \$210 million, offset in part by proceeds from sales of investments of \$170 million.
+Net cash used in investing activities for 2013 of approximately \$1.5 billion was primarily due to consolidated capital expenditures of approximately \$1.2 billion, of which \$424 million was related to our Railcar segment, \$380 million was related to our Automotive segment and \$256 million was related to our Energy segment.
+Capital expenditures for our Railcar segment for 2013 included \$402 million for manufacturing railcars for lease to others, which are included in property, plant and equipment, net in our consolidated balance sheets.